essentialkaos/translit/README.md

 <br/>

-`translit` is a Go package for Russian text transliteration.
+`translit` is a package for Go 1.19+ for transliteration of Russian text.

 Supported output formats: